-With the lip seal sleeve in place, lubricate the lip seal area of the shaft and slide the shaft and assembled bearings into the bearing housing until the retaining ring on the outboard bearing seats against the bearing housing.
-Remove the lip seal sleeve.
+Slide the shaft and assembled bearings into the bearing housing until the retaining ring on the outboard bearing seats against the bearing housing.
+Use caution not to damage the lip of the oil seal (17) on the shaft threads.

 When installing the shaft and bearings into the bearing bore, push against the outer race.
 Never hit the balls or ball cage.